 Contraception and aging

 Nowadays, using contraceptive methods in different countries and cultures has increased the age of childbearing in both men and women.
-Increasing the age of couples is caused decrease the egg quality in females and also sperm quality in males.
+Increasing the age of couples is caused a decrease in the egg quality in females and also in sperm quality in males.
 Thus, long-term prevention of pregnancy and the increasing age of men increases the likelihood of infertility in men.

 Occupational exposure to toxins